lanl/dfnWorks/Documentation/sphinx-docs/source/tutorial_TPL.rst

 This parameter provides the necessary values that define the hydraulic function chosen.
 The structure of hy_params will vary depending on the hydraulic function selected:

-If hy_function is 'correlated' : Expected syntax: {"alpha": value, "beta": value} Here, alpha defines the scaling relationship between the hydraulic variable and the fracture radius, while beta can adjust the slope of the correlation.
+If hy_function is **correlated** : Expected syntax: {"alpha": value, "beta": value} Here, alpha defines the scaling relationship between the hydraulic variable and the fracture radius, while beta can adjust the slope of the correlation.

-If hy_function is 'semi-correlated' : Expected syntax: {"alpha": value, "beta": value, "sigma": value} In this case, sigma adds variability to the relationship, allowing for some randomness in hydraulic properties.
+If hy_function is **semi-correlated** : Expected syntax: {"alpha": value, "beta": value, "sigma": value} In this case, sigma adds variability to the relationship, allowing for some randomness in hydraulic properties.

-If hy_function is 'constant' : Expected syntax: {"mu": value}
+If hy_function is **constant** : Expected syntax: {"mu": value}

 For more details on fracture famililies and a complete list of parameters and functions see [pydfnworks: dfnGen](https://lanl.github.io/dfnWorks/pydfnGen.html)